Featured Speakers

 Frank Campbell, PhD, LCSW, CT

-Dr. Frank Campbell is the former Executive Director of the Baton Rouge Crisis Intervention Center and the Crisis Center Foundation in Louisiana.
-He is currently the Senior Consultant for Campbell and Associates Consulting, where he works with communities on forensic suicidology cases.
-It was due to his more than 20 years of working with those bereaved by suicide that he introduced his Active Postvention Model (APM), most commonly known as the LOSS Team (Local Outreach to Suicide Survivors).
-The model has now been replicated in countries as diverse as Australia, Singapore, Northern Ireland, Canada, and America.
-His work with survivors and victims of trauma has been featured in three Discovery Channel documentaries.
-Dr. Campbell received the Louis Dublin award at the 2010 American Association of Suicidology Conference.
-He is a past president of AAS and received the Roger J. Tierney Award for service.
-He was named Social Worker of the Year in Louisiana and was the first John W. Barton Fellow selected in his hometown of Baton Rouge, Louisiana.
+Dr. Frank Campbell is the Executive Director Emeritus of the Baton Rouge Crisis Intervention Center, where he is developing the first National Training Center for Suicidology.
+He is also Senior Consultant for Campbell and Associates Consulting where he consults with communities on Active Postvention efforts and Forensic Suicidology cases.
+During his more than thirty years of working with those bereaved by suicide he introduced his Active Postvention Model (APM) in 1997 it is most commonly known as the LOSS Team (Local Outreach to Suicide Survivors).
+His work with survivors and victims of trauma has been featured in three discovery channel documentaries, multiple professional journals, and several book chapters.
+Frank has been a consultant to TAPS for years, beginning with the very first National Military Suicide Survivor Seminar in 2009.

 Bonnie Carroll